Joe Musgrove

 Joseph Anthony Musgrove (born December 4, 1992) is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
-He previously played within the Toronto Blue Jays, Houston Astros, and Pittsburgh Pirates organizations.
+He previously played in MLB for the Houston Astros and Pittsburgh Pirates.

 Musgrove was born in El Cajon, California, and began participating in baseball tournaments at the age of seven.
 He broke out as a star pitcher and batter during his junior season at Grossmont High School, which he helped take to two state championship appearances.
 After being selected by the Blue Jays in the first round of the 2011 MLB Draft, Musgrove chose to forgo his previous commitment to play college baseball for San Diego State, instead signing with the team.
 Partway through the 2012 season, Musgrove was traded to the Astros as part of a massive ten-player swap.
 There, his minor league career faltered due to a series of injuries, and he did not advance past the Rookie League until 2014.
-He began to rise through the Astros' farm system in 2015, and made his major league debut the following year.
+He began to rise through the Astros' farm system in 2015 and made his major league debut the following year.

 In 2017, Musgrove was part of the World Series-winning Astros team.
 That offseason, Musgrove was part of another massive trade between the Astros and the Pirates.
 He spent two years there before being traded to his hometown Padres.
 On April 9, 2021, Musgrove pitched the first no-hitter in the Padres' 52-year franchise history.

 Early life

 Musgrove was born on December 4, 1992, in El Cajon, California, to Mark and Diane Musgrove.
 He has one brother and two sisters.
 Mark, a lifelong baseball fan, originally supported the San Francisco Giants but became a San Diego Padres fan after the team was created in 1969.
-He was frequently busy, working as a police officer and private investigator in San Diego, California so Diane played catch with a young Musgrove in their front yard.
+He was frequently busy, working as a police officer and private investigator in San Diego, California, so Diane played catch with a young Musgrove in their front yard.
 Musgrove began participating in baseball tournaments at the age of seven, where he was often physically larger than his teammates.
-Additionally, Musgrove took pitching lessons with distant relative Dominick Johnson, the son of Major League Baseball (MLB) pitcher Deron Johnson.
+Additionally, Musgrove took pitching lessons with distant relative Dominick Johnson, the son of Major League Baseball (MLB) player Deron Johnson.
 Johnson taught Musgrove a series of intense workouts designed in the 1970s by former Philadelphia Phillies trainer Gus Hoefling.

 Musgrove attended Grossmont High School in El Cajon, where he emerged as a strong two-way player during his junior season, playing alongside future Pittsburgh Pirates teammate Steven Brault.
 As a pitcher in 2010, Musgrove boasted an 11–1 win–loss record with five saves, a 2.07 earned run average (ERA), and 70 strikeouts in 77 2/3 innings pitched.
 As a batter, he also had a .430 batting average, with nine home runs and 35 runs batted in (RBIs).
-The following year, his record fell to 7–5, but Musgrove recorded a 2.40 ERA and 100 strikeouts in 78 2/3 innings, while hitting .350 with nine home runs and 32 RBIs.
+The following year, his record fell to 7–5, but Musgrove recorded a 2.40 ERA and 100 strikeouts in 78 2/3 innings while hitting .350 with nine home runs and 32 RBIs.